Registration for Examinees Taking the YAEL Test

-Anyone with an Israeli identity document or valid passport who has taken the Psychometric Entrance Test in a language other than Hebrew is entitled to take the YAEL Test given immediately after the PET.
+Anyone with an Israeli identity document or valid passport who takes the Psychometric Entrance Test in a language other than Hebrew is automatically registered to take the YAEL Test given immediately after the PET.
 There is no need to pay an additional fee to take this test.
 Any change of date, change of location or cancellation relating to the PET will be applied to the corresponding YAEL Test.

-You must wait at least 35 days between taking the YAEL test (either between two administrations of YAEL, or between two administrations of YAELNET, or between administrations of YAEL and YAELNET or vice versa).
+You must wait at least 35 days between taking the YAEL test (either between two administrations of YAELNET, or between administrations of YAEL and YAELNET or vice versa).
 If you take a test less than 35 days after taking a previous test, the test will be invalidated and you will not be entitled to a refund.
 If your test is invalidated, you will have to wait at least 35 days from the date of the invalidated test before taking another Hebrew proficiency test.

 You do not need to have applied to an educational institution in order to take the test.
-You need take the test only once, even if you are applying to multiple educational institutions.
 Your scores will be reported to the institutions of your choice (see below for more details).

 NITE reserves the right to pursue any course of action it deems appropriate in cases where it suspects that an examinee has registered for the test for a purpose other than that for which the test was designed and/or because of external motivations.